frankmorgner/vsmartcard/ccid/doc/README.rst

 To create an USB Gadget in both USB host and USB client mode, you need to load the kernel module :program:`gadgetfs`.
-A guide focused on Debian based systems to run and compile gadgetfs, you can find `here
+A guide focused on Debian based systems to run and compile :program:`gadgetfs`, you can find `here
 <http://wiki.openmoko.org/wiki/Building_Gadget_USB_Module>`_.

 On OpenMoko it is likely that you need to `patch your kernel